nsg-ethz/ACC-Turbo/tofino/README.md

-# ACC-Turbo: Reproducing the results
+# ACC-Turbo: Tofino

 ## Introduction

+In this file we document the artifacts that we used for the hardware-based experiments of our paper.
+This includes the code required to run the different solutions in the Tofino switch, the code required to send and receive traffic from the respective servers, and the code to process the results and generate the plots.
+The structure is as follows:

 ```
 ACC-Turbo
 ├── tofino
 │   │
+│   ├── p4src
 │   ├── bfrt
-│   ├── p4src
 │   ├── pd_rpc
 │   ├── python_controller
 │   │